Right to Refuse Assessments

 - The student will be assigned a score of zero (0) for each SOL test refused.

-- The student's score reports and academic records will display the score of zero, but will not directly impact their course grade or access to future coursework.
+- The student's score reports and academic records will display the score of zero (0), but will not directly impact their course grade or access to future coursework.

 How to Refuse a Test

-If parents choose to refuse testing for one or more tests administered in FCPS, they should first contact their child's school.
-The assessment coach, school test coordinator, or the child's teacher can address questions the parents may have about the test content, format, and purpose.
+If parents choose to refuse testing for one or more tests administered in FCPS, they should first contact their student's school.
+The assessment coach, school test coordinator, or the student's teacher can address questions the parents may have about the test content, format, and purpose.
 The Office of Assessment and Reporting is another resource for parents to better understand FCPS assessment expectations for students.

 If parents determine that refusing a test is in the best interest of their child after speaking with school staff, they will need to officially notify the school of this decision.
 For certain tests like SOL and WIDA, the school will need to document the parent decision for state reporting.
 A form, letter, email, or documented phone conversation may be accepted for the refusal.
 Parent refusal of testing must be updated annually.